-- Show status bar: Controls whether the system status bar along the top of the screen is visible while using for Score. - Always show seek bar: The seek bar (the dotted line along the bottom of the page) usually appears and hides along with the title bar.
-Enabling this setting keeps it on the screen at all times. - Always show tab bar: Prevents the tab bar from hiding automatically when only one tab is open. - Theme: Adjust the look and feel of forScore's interface. - Colors: Change for Score's primary interface colors or choose from a list of built-in themes. - Interface style: Choose to always use light mode, always us dark mode, or follow the system setting instead. - Page dimming: When using dark mode, for Score can dim your pages to reduce contrast in low light environments.
+- Show status bar: Controls whether the system status bar along the top of the screen is visible while using forScore. - Controls (or inline settings): Prevent the seek bar from hiding when the title bar is dismissed, show the tab bar when a single tab is open, and control how the title bar behaves (if your device supports resizable windowing). - Theme: Adjust the look and feel of forScore's interface. - Colors: Change forScore's primary interface colors or choose from a list of built-in themes. - Interface style: Choose to always use light mode, always us dark mode, or follow the system setting instead. - Page dimming: When using dark mode, forScore can dim your pages to reduce contrast in low light environments.